ggwc82/ggwc82.github.io/_posts/2016-02-10-vimchallenge.markdown

 tags: [vim challenge]
 ---

-So a bunch of us from the Ronin cohort were talking about learning VIM over the past week.
+So a bunch of us from the Ronin cohort were talking about learning Vim over the past week.
 So we decided to create Vim Club.
 There was already a Slack channel named 'Vimming' created by the supreme being known as Nikesh (where's my stickers dude?) so like an invading horde we stormed that channel and made it our own.